bepuca/azureml-scaffolding/README.md

 - **Azure ML workspace** - For running and tracking experiments in AzureML, you need to have an Azure subscription with an Azure ML workspace.
 The workspace should have at least one compute cluster defined.
-- **Docker** - This project leverages Docker based environments to maximize reproducibility.
+- **Docker** - This project leverages Docker-based environments to maximize reproducibility.
 Therefore, you need the [Docker engine] in your machine and potentially a license for it.
-- **VSCode Dev Containers** - We use the [devcontainers] to capitalize on the Docker environments for an easy to set-up and portable development environment.
+- **VSCode Dev Containers** - We use the [devcontainers] to capitalize on the Docker environments for an easy-to-set-up and portable development environment.
 This project is designed to be used within VSCode [Dev Containers extension] but it may be possible to tweak it for other editors.